varcoss/PreWork/README.md

 ## Notes

-I wasn't quite sure how to work with UIKit, but I quickly manages.
-I also was not sure how to work with the UIStepper but thanks to the documentation, I was able to get it working.
+I wasn't quite sure how to work with UIKit.
+I stumbled around a bit before I could get the program working correctly.
+I also couldnt get the UIStepper working but thanks to the documentation, I was able to make it work.
+Sadly, this took about two hours, so I was unable to implement anything extra.

+Basic Application: 2 hours
+Design : 2 hours
+Extra: 3 hours

 ## License